EclecticGriffin/website/content/draft/first-project_draft_91061979.md

 iteratively until convergence.

-The thesis of this project was that people don't often alter the default settings for the algorithm and as such could be producing "wrong" clusters---wrongness here is a somewhat subjective quality---depending on their choices or lack thereof.
+The thesis of this project was that people don't often alter the default settings for the algorithm, like the desired number of clusters and initialization parameters, and as such could be producing "wrong" clusters---wrongness here is a somewhat subjective quality---depending on their choices or lack thereof.
 In particular, the project focused on the distance metric used in the algorithm which in most cases defaults to euclidean distance,